 What is our user’s source?
 Where is our user going after they leave our website?

 - When: While time can inform us of a user’s readiness to buy, it can also signify relevance.
 Your users are overwhelmed like never before with endless volumes of communication, communication channels, and solution choices.
 Therefore, their buying behaviors have become more immediate, which is why your website, and its integrated communications, should leverage People-Based Marketing.
-When a user demonstrates an interest to buy, you should be responding in real-time with relevant content across your user’s channels and devices to meet them wherever they’re located, making the process faster and more intuitive.
+You should be responding in real-time with relevant content across your interested user’s channels and devices, meeting them wherever they’re located, making the process faster and more intuitive.

 When do our user’s buy?
 When does our website encounter spikes in traffic?

 5. Communicate Your Difference

 This wouldn’t be a White Buffalo Creative post without talking about differentiation and its impact on website conversions.

 When it comes to your website, especially individual web and landing pages, you can’t overcommunicate your difference.

 Your differentiating idea is a motivational tool no matter what your call-to-action is—Learn More, Register for our Webinar, Schedule a Meeting, Start a Free Trial, Send Me 1 Million Dollars [we haven’t found a website with this button, but if you find it, please share].

 Most companies we work with encounter two hurdles in communicating their difference.
 One, they make their differentiating idea hard to understand, and Two, they’re not confident that their differentiating idea is any different than that of their competition.